Compliance Framework Mappings

 A compliance mapping is a claim.
 Ours are backed by verdicts, not by assertions.

-When we say ASI-02 (Tool Misuse and Exploitation) is covered, that means: adversarial scenarios targeting that risk category have been run against a specific model and enforcement configuration, producing classified verdicts with confidence intervals.
+When we say ASI-02 (Tool Misuse and Exploitation) is covered, that means: adversarial scenarios targeting that risk category have been run against a specific model and target runtime profile, producing classified verdicts with confidence intervals.
 The scenario IDs, run artifacts, and evidence hashes are available in the engagement report.

 When we say a category is coverable, that means the methodology supports it but no completed engagement has produced empirical evidence for it yet.
 Coverable is not covered.